-Recently, the stock had fallen to a new 52-week low of Rs 136 on the NSE.
-However, it has now spiked to Rs 170, following the govermen't decision to capitalize some of these banks.
-This is one big reason to recommend the stock.
-Apart from this there could be an improvement in the asset quality of Bank of Baroda, which should make the share a good bet at the current levels.
+Recently, the stock had rallied to a new 52-week high of Rs 208, following the government's decision to re-capitalize banks.
+However, it has now fallen to Rs 166.
+This one big reason to recommend the stock, apart from this there could be an improvement in the asset quality of Bank of Baroda, which should make the share a good bet at the current levels.

 If you get the stock at levels of Rs 150, it may be a good bet from a long term perspective.
-Bank of Baroda in terms of per centage gains has not rallied as much as peers like Bank of Baroda.
+Bank of Baroda in terms of per centage gains has not rallied as much as peers like PNB.
 Hence, there maybe some potential upside in the stock.